-Not one featured a skirt that covered the knee.
+Not one featured a skirt covering the knee.

-Halacha differs according to community; some say that from age 3 girls need to dress modestly while others say from age 5.
+Halacha differs according to community; some say girls require modest dress from age 3 girls, while others say from age 5.

 This is not because we are pervs (although some people are & with extremely young marriage acceptable throughout human history & still today in some significant parts of the world, it pays to take any precautions available).

 There is also the ideal of chinuch.